pbrdys/gong-fu-online-courses/README.md

 This project was developed using agile methodologies by delivering small features incrementally.

 All projects were assigned to epics, prioritized under the labels, Must have, should have, could have.
+They were story pointed according to complexity from 1 to 8.
+1 equals very easy and 8 equals very hard.
 "Must have" stories were completed first, "should haves" and then finally "could haves".
 It was done this way to ensure that all core requirements were completed first to give the project a complete feel, with the nice to have features being added should there be capacity.

 The Kanban board was created using github projects and can be located [here](https://github.com/users/pbrdys/projects/2/) and can be viewed to see more information on the project cards.
 All stories except the documentation tasks have a full set of acceptance criteria in order to define the functionality that marks that story as complete.